 - Establish a permanent endowment of significance

-- Enlarge the number of scholarships and bursaries in order to make a Doon School education affordable to more of India’s best and brightest boys in search of an outstanding all-round education.
+- Enlarge the number of scholarships in order to make a Doon School education affordable to more of India’s best and brightest boys in search of an outstanding all-round education.

 We welcome contributions for the development of The Doon School.
-All payments must be made to “The Headmaster, The Doon School”.
+All payments must be made to “The Indian Public Schools Society”.

 The School Fundraising Committee comprises the following members:

-Mr. Sunil Kant Munjal, Chairman of the BOG & the Fundraising Committee
+Mr. Sunil Kant Munjal, Chairman of the BOG/ Chairman, The Fundraising Committee

 Mr. Matthew J Raggett, Headmaster